aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

    - subtraction and division are commutative - fix with questions whose answer is undefined like 2 - 4, 4 / 0, as well as give division questions with different results, such as 4 / 3 = 1 r 1 or 1 1/3 whereas 3 / 4 = 0 r 3 or 3/4.
    - order of operations doesn't matter - fix by accepting undefined for arithmetic expressions which can result in more than 1 answer, and which cannot be evaluated using knowledge of parenthesis precedence and commutativity of addition and multiplication alone.
 E.g. 2 * 3 * 3 and 2 + (3 * 4) cannot be undefined, but 2 + 3 * 4 and 2 * 3 + 4 can be (i.e. either supply undefined or get the correct answer somehow).
    - equal sign always mean compute - fix with equation solving
-   - answers always have to be numbers, or even counting numbers - fix with algorithm generation
+   - answers always have to be numbers, or even counting numbers - fix with generation of mathematical expressions.
    - the rule of "brackets first" cannot be overriden, when sometimes distributive law makes it possible to override - fix  by teaching grid method of multiplication.

 ## Ignorance Points (which may lead to misconceptions)